surfstudio/SurfAndroidStandard/easyadapter/lib-easyadapter/README.md

 # EasyAdapter
-This module is a development of project [EasyAdapter](https://github.com/MaksTuev/EasyAdapter).
+This module evolved from project [EasyAdapter](https://github.com/MaksTuev/EasyAdapter).

 This is adapter which simplifies the process of adding a complex content to RecyclerView.

+The adapter does not require to call `notify...` methods because it uses `DiffUtil`.

 # Usage
 Gradle: